PowerShell/ProjectMercury/README.md

 In order to view your subscription key,
 1. Click “Profile” located on the top right corner of the page.
-2. Your Subscription Key should be located under the “Subscriptions” section.
+2. Your  Key should be located under the “Subscriptions” section.
 Click on “Show” to view the primary or secondary key.